-After a night on the town, a taxi is no longer you're only option to get back home.
-Uber, and other "ride-sharing" companies, have given the taxi companies a run for their money by offering cheap(er) and easier transportation.
-The idea is great: link drivers and those in need of a ride via smartphone app, allow them to communicate with the tap of a finger, and get rid of on-the-spot payment.
+After a night on the town, a taxi is no longer your only option to get back home.
+Uber and other "ride-sharing" companies have given the taxi companies a run for their money by offering cheap(er) and easier transportation.
+The idea is great: link drivers and those in need of a ride via a smartphone app, allow them to communicate with the tap of a finger, and get rid of the on-the-spot payment.

 If you have been injured or have lost a loved one as the result of the negligence of an Uber driver, you could not care less about any of this.
 You want to know if there is going to be compensation for the harm that was caused to you.
 The issue is who is going to pay for the damage and the suffering that you have endured.
 If an Uber driver causes an injury, who is going to end up paying?
 The driver?
 Uber?
-The injured person?Bringing Claims in Uber Accident Cases
+The injured person?Auto Accident Lawsuits Against Uber Drivers

 Regrettably, it is not that simple.
 When does the coverage begin?
-If the "ride sharing partner" as Uber calls them is not on an trip with customers or in the process of picking up a passenger but is driving around with the app on waiting for a fare or driving back from a far, that million policy does not kick in to cover the loss.
+If the "ridesharing partner" as Uber calls them is not on a trip with customers or in the process of picking up a passenger but is driving around with the app on waiting for a fare or driving back from afar, that million policy does not kick in to cover the loss.

 But there is a bigger problem.
 Passenger insurance companies often will not cover claims arising from commercial activity and they draw the line of what is commercial activity differently than Uber does.
 So there can be a real gap in insurance coverage between that million dollar policy and the driver's auto insurance policy.How This Created a Real Problem

 This "insurance gap" was felt in a tragic accident in California that has gotten a lot of attention.
 There, an Uber driver (while fumbling with his Uber smartphone app) struck and killed a young pedestrian while he was on the way to pick up a rider.
 This is the classic case to show the risks of this gap.
 The Uber's "Million Dollar" coverage did not apply since the driver did not have any passengers in the car nor was he going to pick up a passenger.
 The family ultimately sued Uber because they had no other path to justice.
-But this is going to be an uphill climb.Uber's New Solution to the Problem
+But this is going to be an uphill climb.Uber's New Insurance Coverage for Auto Accidents